 Do you encounter behaviour (whether towards yourself or others) that does not correspond to the values of Raidboxes ?
 Then remind your colleagues of this, clearly recognisable and with reference to the Code of Conduct.
 Everyone at Raidboxes should take action.
-It is our joint responsibility and common goal to shape the way we work together in a positive way.
+It is our common task and our common goal to shape our cooperation in a positive way.

 Support for the guidelines

 What can you do as an employee of Raidboxes if you notice a violation of the Code of Conduct towards yourself or others?

 - Express your impression directly.
 In this way, communication can be improved directly and misunderstandings can be clarified.
 You are met with a lack of understanding?
 Then remind them directly of the value of transparency or "direct address".
 Your proactive and responsible action is important to us here, so that something changes in the long term.
 If you do not succeed or if you are unsure, then use the exercises on NVC.
 Or ask the Mental Health role which methods you can use to strengthen your communication.

 - Make constructive suggestions on how to avoid conflict situations in the future (for example: Honest feedback, new format, different round of participants, regular documented agreements, introduce as an exercise in NVC, etc.).

 - Point out to your colleagues if discussions develop into negative and unconstructive language.

 - Remind your team that the Code of Conduct is a positive tool for open design, not a tool for bullying.
 Have suggestions for improving the Code?
 Then speak to the Mental Health and Equality roles at any time.